Automated Documentation: The Dynamic Model Card

 10. Further Reading & Resources

-• Paper: "Model Cards for Model Reporting" (Margaret Mitchell et al., 2019).
+• Paper: "Model Cards for Model Reporting" (Margaret Mitchell et al., 2019) – The original specification; now the de-facto standard.

 • Concept: A visual example of a completed, rigorous Model Card.